Quad Electroacoustics: Audio products

 The company's first major products were released in 1948.
 The QA12 and QA12/P were low-powered mono valve designs.
 This unit's sound quality reproduction was high compared with other products on the market at the time, and was thus adopted for use by the BBC.
-This valve power amplifier featured a cathode-coupled winding dating from 1943, which eventually became the Quad II.
-The QII preamplifier accompanied it.
+This valve power amplifier featured a cathode-coupled winding dating from 1943, and eventually became the Quad I, accompanied by the Quad I Control Unit preamplifier, and Quad II.